 - One 4’x8′ sheet of melamine wood (reclaimed scrap from a woodworking shop)

 - Broken bottles of your favourite colour (b** light platinum: blue)

 - Spent 12 gauge shell casings with plastic cut off

 - Miter saw

 - Hoe and shovel

 - Cut off wheel

 Foundation blueprints.
-To create the foundation blueprints we will start by drawing the actual dimensions of the foundation itself to scale using graph paper.
-Next we will encase the foundation in forms by drawing 2×4’s to scale around the inside and outside of the foundation.
-This way we can double check our math on what length to cut each 2×4.
+To create the foundation of your fire pit blueprints we will start by drawing the actual dimensions of the foundation itself to scale using graph paper.
+Next, we will encase the foundation in forms by drawing 2x4s to scale around the inside and outside of the foundation.
+This way we can double-check our math on what length to cut each 2×4.